...OR FOLLOW BELOW TO LINK THROUGH TO EACH OF OUR SUITES ON AIRBNB...

 Under the shade of three crepe myrtle trees, Unit 2 shares a porch with views of the square, and comes with a full bathroom, kitchen, ample storage, and natural light from an interior atrium.

-Number 3 is our personal home when we are in Marfa, and by far the largest unit, with two bedrooms, a fully-appointed kitchen and bathroom, washer/dryer, and brick fireplace.
+Number 3 is Adam and Clark's personal home when they are in Marfa, and by far the largest unit, with two bedrooms, a fully-appointed kitchen and bathroom, washer/dryer, and brick fireplace.
+"Quirky-vintage" and "minimal-modern" collide here.

-Unit 5 provides a large, bright living space with a separate kitchen, and a porch centered on the front courtyard and pétanque court.
+Unit 5 provides a large, bright living space with a separate kitchen.
+Hang out on a front porch centered on the courtyard and pétanque court.
+Staying here, you really feel at command of the whole property.

 Originally built in the 1950s, this is the only vintage Bomb Shelter available on AirBnB, equipped with everything you need to survive fallout.
 The Bomb Shelter is so comfortable, you might never want to return to the surface.